Reach out to Stu's Social Media!

 Exhibition Opening – October 6!

-Spanning works from the early 1900s to the present, this exhibition celebrates the enduring cultural and artistic legacy of la bande dessinée belge—from Tintin to Spirou and beyond.
+Spanning works from the early 1900s to today, this exhibition celebrates the enduring cultural and artistic legacy of la bande dessinée belge—from Tintin to Spirou and beyond.
 Belgian comics have not only left their mark on global storytelling but also play a powerful role in language education.

 Come and discover the magic on October 6!